mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/ML.md

 > In statistics, linear regression is a linear approach to modelling the relationship between a scalar response and one or more explanatory variables (also known as dependent and independent variables).
 The case of one explanatory variable is called simple linear regression; for more than one, the process is called multiple linear regression.
 This term is distinct from multivariate linear regression, where multiple correlated dependent variables are predicted, rather than a single scalar variable.
 (From wiki)

 ![lin](img/lin.png)
-here's you can see an code example
+You can see the coding example in following

 ```python
 from sklearn.linear_model import LinearRegression